The equivariant Milnor-Witt motive of overline{mathcal{M}}_(1,2)

 Referee Report

 Summary.
-The manuscript claims to provide a decomposition of the equivariant Milnor-Witt motives for the moduli space of stable curves overline M_{1,2}.
+The manuscript claims to provide a decomposition of the equivariant Milnor-Witt motive of the moduli space of stable curves of genus 1 with 2 marked points, denoted by the symbol for the compactified moduli space.

 major comments (1)